Netflix Top 10 UK today: What is everyone watching on Wednesday, June 30?

-Yes, it’s a new month and an all-new Netflix UK top 10.
+Yes, it’s the weekend and there’s an all-new Netflix UK top 10.

 Can’t decide what to watch?
 Then fear not, as we’ve rounded up what critics are saying about the most-watched shows and films on Netflix right now.